zhengying-liu/autodl_starting_kit_stable/README.md

 ```
 zip mysubmission.zip AutoDL_sample_code_submission/*
 ```
-and use the "Upload a Submission" button for make a submission to CodaLab.
+then use the "Upload a Submission" button to make a submission to CodaLab.